deexposito/BS_predictor/README.md

 # BS_predictor: Machine Learning-Based Binding Site Prediction for Protein Structures

 ------------------------------------

+BS_predictor is a supervised learning method designed to predict binding site residues within a protein structure.
+Leveraging machine learning techniques, the model analyzes the properties and interactions of residues to make accurate predictions.
+This Python program is tailored for **UNIX-like** environments.

 **Authors**:
 - Denis Expósito Navarro (deexna4@gmail.com)
 - Marta Alonso Caubilla